 - Join a relevant professional body such as CIEEM.

 - Do some volunteering as this shows you are committed and passionate about the sector, gives you an idea of what kind of work you may enjoy, and provides you valuable knowledge and experience that might otherwise require training by prospective employers.
 Have a look at work experience for more on this.

-- If a job opportunity is not near where you live, then consider what the commute might be and if you may even need to relocate for work and what would the impact be on you and your work/home life.
+- If a job opportunity is not near where you live, then consider what the commute might be and if you may even need to relocate for work.
+Consider what would the impact of this would be on you and your work/home life.

 - Make sure you know what you are signing up for.
 Consider how the change of career will fit around your other life commitments such as children and pets.
 Have a look at our top tips for working in the sector